Importance of Pulse Oximeter

 - It is advisable to get rid of nail polishes, henna/mehndi, and long artificial nails in advance.
 Make sure to clean your fingers before taking the reading.
 All this can interfere with accurate oximeter readings.

 - You may also get an inaccurate reading in case of poor circulation or dark skin pigmentation.

 - Sunlight or any source of bright light may interfere with the light detector and may cause inaccuracy.

-- The pulse oximeter can also display an inaccurate reading if the person’s temperature is cold.
+- The pulse oximeter digital can also display an inaccurate reading if the person’s temperature is cold.